blog-banner

 • Accomplishes the above through the implementation of coded rules

-In this article, we’ll focus primarily on the above definition of database schema, as architects and developers must think carefully about their schema design prior to creating and implementing a database.
-But first, to avoid confusion we need to understand a few other ways the term database schema gets used.
+In this article, we’ll focus primarily on the above definition of database schema, as architects and developers must think carefully about their database schema design prior to creating and implementing a database.
+But first, to avoid confusion, let’s answer a common question: What is a schema in a database?

 In SQL databases, the term database schema can also have another, more specific meaning.
 The term “schema” is sometimes used to represent a named group of database objects, often are associated with a particular user or group of users.
 This type of schema is more precisely called user-defined schema, so to avoid confusion, we’ll use that term for the remainder of this article.